Dr. Dean Skarlis

 Dr. Skarlis is the President and founder of The College Advisor of New York.
-Dean has more than 22 years of experience in higher education, including 6 years as a Consultant at American College Testing (ACT) and 9 years as an administrator at Duquesne University and the University of Pittsburgh.
-A passionate student advocate, Dean has taught at the graduate and undergraduate levels, and has served as a Senior Lecturer at Tiffin University.
+He has spent more than 25 years in the field of higher education.
+A passionate student advocate, Dean has served as an administrator and has taught at the graduate and undergraduate levels.
 He holds a B.A. in Psychology from Allegheny College, an M.A. in Psychology from Duquesne University, and a Doctorate in Educational Policy and Administration from the University of Pittsburgh.
 Dean also earned a certificate from the Harvard University Institute on College Admissions.
 His research has focused on quality teaching and learning, retention, and program design at four-year colleges.
 He is a member of the National Association of College Admissions Counseling and the Independent Educational Consultants Association.